cmpitg/cmpitg.github.com/guides/pyside.md

     the end of the 2 event handlers.
   - To correctly catch right click events, context menu needs to be disabled, see the *Disabling right-click context menu* part.
+  - Double-click is a legitimate mouse press event and it does not generate a mouse press event, so usually everything handled in mouse press event needs to be handled in double-click event too.
+  - The click-double_click events generate a mouse release event when the second button is released.
+Sometimes it might interrupt the handler, so this mouse release event needs to be checked and handle properly.

 Here is how the code looks like: